d-hoke/runcython/README.md

 <h2> Binding cuda kernels with runcython </h2>

-  To convince you that `runcython` really does scale to rather complex build processes, here's a pipeline I built recently to call cuda kernels directly using `runcython++` (used when calling c++):
+  To convince you that `runcython` really does scale to rather complex build processes, here's a pipeline I built recently to call cuda kernels directly using `runcython++`.
+Note that runcython++ is just like runcython, but using g++ for compilation rather than gcc:

     // kernel.h
     #define N 16